mohannadalnono/RestaurantApp/README.md

 This simple app display meals and make user apple to filter and cutomize displayed meals!
 I have developed this app just for educational proposes, upgrades with more features will be added in the future (app will still just for educational proposes).

+after cloning repo don't forget to Get and Upgrade Packages!

     some Screenshots: